Calculation of Self-acting temperature controller

 bar

-If pressure drop and pressure losses are unknown
+If pressure drop and losses are unknown

 Selection of temperature controller